How to channel purpose beyond a successful career

 Purpose in Inner Voices

-Looking for new direction, he planned a series of paintings in a variety of settings around Paris.
+Looking for a new direction, he planned a series of paintings in various settings around Paris.

 Something else happened.

-At the high point of the mass, when the priest raised the host, Tissot had a vision of Jesus comforting two people in wrecked quarters.
+At the high point of the mass, when the priest raised the host, Tissot envisioned Jesus comforting two people in wrecked quarters.

 Purpose source #2: Experience a value